Billa (2009 film)

 Billa is a 2009 Indian Telugu-language action thriller film directed by Meher Ramesh.
 The film stars Prabhas in a dual role alongside Krishnam Raju, Anushka Shetty, Namitha, Rahman, and Kelly Dorjee.
 The soundtrack was composed by Mani Sharma.
-It is the remake of 1978 Hindi film Don.
+It is the remake of 2007 Tamil language film Billa, which itself is a remake of 1980 film Billa, and that itself was a remake of 1978 Hindi film Don.
 The film follows the titular criminal's lookalike, a thief from Andhra Pradesh who replaces the don in Malaysia after he died in a high-speed chase.
 Tasked with infiltrating the mafia, he embarks on a covert mission to gather intelligence on a major weapons deal.

 The film began its production in October 2008 and was released and distributed worldwide by Creative Commercials.
-It was a commercial success at the box office.
+It received mixed reviews but emerged as a success at the box office.